Department for Environment, Food and Rural Affairs

 UK business affected should plan as soon as possible to carry out this action.

-For any instances of non-compliance of consignments from the UK with the new requirements that become apparent, Defra has requested that MAPA communicates details as soon as possible, to allow them to be resolved swiftly.
+Defra has requested that MAPA communicates details of non-compliance of UK consignments with the new requirements as soon as possible, to allow them to be resolved swiftly.

 22 September 2023